AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-auditlog-to-webhook-email.md

-<properties
+---
-	pageTitle="Call a webhook on Azure Activity Log alerts | Azure" description="Route Activity log events to other services for custom actions.
-For example send SMS, log bugs, or notify a team via chat/messaging service." authors="kamathashwin"
+title: Call a webhook on Azure Activity Log alerts | Azure
+description: Route Activity log events to other services for custom actions.
+For example send SMS, log bugs, or notify a team via chat/messaging service.
-	manager="carmonm"
-	editor=""
-	services="monitoring-and-diagnostics"
-	documentationCenter="monitoring-and-diagnostics"/>

-<tags
-	ms.service="monitoring-and-diagnostics"
-	ms.workload="na"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="01/23/2017"
-	ms.author="ashwink"
-	wacn.date=""/>
+authors: kamathashwin
+manager: carmonm
+editor: ''
+services: monitoring-and-diagnostics
+documentationCenter: monitoring-and-diagnostics

+ms.service: monitoring-and-diagnostics
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/23/2017
+ms.author: ashwink
+wacn.date: ''
+---

 # Call a webhook on Azure Activity Log alerts
 Webhooks allow you to route an Azure alert notification to other systems for post-processing or custom actions.
 You can use a webhook on an alert to route it to services that send SMS, log bugs, notify a team via chat/messaging services, or do any number of other actions.
 This article describes how to set a webhook to be called when an Azure Activity Log alert fires.
 It also shows what the payload for the HTTP POST to a webhook looks like.
 For information on the setup and schema for an Azure metric alert, [see this page instead](insights-webhooks-alerts.md).
 You can also set up an Activity Log alert to send email when activated.

+>[!NOTE]
->[AZURE.NOTE] This feature is currently in preview and will be removed at some point in the future.
+> This feature is currently in preview and will be removed at some point in the future.

-You can set up an Activity Log alert using the [Azure PowerShell Cmdlets](/documentation/articles/insights-powershell-samples/#create-alert-rules), [Cross-Platform CLI](/documentation/articles/insights-cli-samples/#work-with-alerts), or [Azure Monitor REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn933805.aspx).
+You can set up an Activity Log alert using the [Azure PowerShell Cmdlets](./insights-powershell-samples.md#create-alert-rules), [Cross-Platform CLI](./insights-cli-samples.md#work-with-alerts), or [Azure Monitor REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn933805.aspx).
 Currently, you cannot set one up using the Azure portal.

 ## Authenticating the webhook
 The webhook can authenticate using either of these methods: